Gartner’s top 5 data & analytics predictions for 2025

-Did you know: Gartner estimates that by 2025, 90% of current analytics content consumers will become content creators enabled by AI?
+Did you know that Gartner estimates that by 2025, 90% of current analytics content consumers will become content creators enabled by AI?

 Leading analytics, research, and expert guidance firm, Gartner recently shared their thoughts on the future of the data and analytics industry, including understanding how to work with emerging AI tools while ensuring high-quality data management.